What is What is business process outsourcing? What is Business Process Outsourcing BPO?

 What is Full-time Equivalent (FTE)?
 Full-time equivalent (FTE) definition

-Full-time equivalent (FTE) refers to the unit of measurement used to indicate the workload of a call center agent.
-The employer uses FTE to track the agent’s involvement in a project or organization.
+In human resources, full-time equivalent (FTE) refers to the unit of measurement that each business owner uses to indicate the working hours of a call center agent.
+The employer uses FTE to track the agent’s full-time or part-time involvement in a project or organization.

 FTE can standardize wages by demonstrating the equivalent salary of part-time agents based on working full-time.
 For part-time workers, determining the pro-rata is by changing their working hours with the help of FTE.
 Importance of full-time equivalent

-It also plays a vital role in monitoring part-time employees since they are generally paid less and do not receive the same benefits as full-time workers.
+Moreover, FTEs play a vital role in monitoring the salaries of part-time employees since they are generally paid less and do not receive the same benefits as full-time workers.
 How to calculate the full-time equivalent

 To calculate the full-time equivalent, determine the employee’s scheduled hours and then divide it by the employer’s hours for a full-time workweek.